azathothunlimited/Queso/README.md

 ## Description

-Queso is an information gathering tool inspired by [Blank-Grabber](https://github.com/Blank-c/Blank-Grabber).
-It is designed to disguise itself inside an executable file and collect data on a target's machine.
+Queso is an information-centered tool inspired by [Blank-Grabber](https://github.com/Blank-c/Blank-Grabber).
+It is designed to disguise itself inside an executable file so it can collect data on a target's machine and local network.
 Collected data is sent to a Discord webhook.

 ## Usage